What regulations regulate the use of halogen-free cables?

 Cables and wires and fire safety - legal basis

-The applicable fire safety regulations are regulated by Regulation No. 305/2011 of the European Parliament and of the Council, briefly called CPR (Construction Products Regulation).
-It introduces the obligation to classify construction products in terms of fire resistance.
-It also defines research methods enabling their assessment.
+The regulations in force in the field of fire safety are regulated by Regulation (EC) No. 305/2011 of the European Parliament and of the Council, in short called CPR (Construction Products Regulation).
+It introduces the obligation to classify construction products in terms of their resistance to fire.
+It also defines the test methods for their assessment.

-The CPR Regulation applies to all construction products intended for permanent installation, which means that it also covers cables and wires in civil buildings, public utility facilities and engineering structures.
-It obliges their producers to issue declarations of performance and mark their products with the CE mark.
+The CPR regulation applies to all construction products intended for permanent installation, which means that it also covers cables and wires in civil buildings, public utility buildings or engineering structures.
+It requires their manufacturers to issue declarations of performance and mark products with the CE mark.

-Requirements for the declaration of performance and methods for verifying the fire resistance of cables and wires are included in the EN 50575 standard, and detailed provisions are included in standards related to, among others, EN 13501-6: Classification of cables and wires in terms of reaction to fire.
-In this way, for example, the testing methodology was determined allowing cables to be classified in the appropriate class.
+The requirements for the declaration of performance and methods for verifying the fire resistance of cables and wires are included in the EN 50575 standard, and detailed provisions can be found in related standards, including EN 13501-6: Classification of cables and wires with respect to reaction to fire.
+This defines, for example, the test methodology for classifying cables.

 These regulations allow all manufacturers and importers to more easily use parameters responsible for fire safety.
-This applies to both cable design and specifying requirements by the ordering party.
-It is worth remembering that the regulations do not apply to all cable products, but only to those that are intended for permanent installation in buildings or their parts.
+This applies to both cable design and the specification of requirements by the ordering party.
+It is worth remembering that the regulations do not apply to all cable products, but only to those that are used for permanent installation in buildings or parts thereof.

 Halogen-free cables